-Position Summary: The Director of Philanthropy will advance the culture of philanthropy by guiding and implementing the organization’s strategic fundraising to include: annual giving, major gifts, corporate gifts, and planned giving.
-This individual works closely with the Vice President of Development, the Chief Executive Officer, Executive leadership and Board members to identify, cultivate and provide stewardship for major donors.
+Position Summary: As the national leader in redefining how mental health care is addressed in a community, the Mental Health Center of Denver seeks an experienced fundraising professional who will flourish in a work environment where strengths and well-being are celebrated.
+Collaborating with diverse staff from throughout the organization and our community partners, the Director of Philanthropy will advance the Mental Health Center of Denver’s culture of philanthropy by guiding and implementing a strategic fundraising program including: annual giving, major gifts, corporate gifts, and planned giving.
+The Director of Philanthropy works closely with the Vice President of Development, the Chief Executive Officer, Executive leadership and Board members to identify, cultivate and provide stewardship for major donors.
 This individual will diversify support for the Mental Health Center of Denver through engagement of Denver’s diverse philanthropic communities.

 Essential Job Functions:

 Implement strategies to identify, cultivate, sustain and increase individual multi-year donors and corporate giving through innovative fundraising approaches.
 Design and implement next-generation donor strategy to include culturally proficient donor engagement that promotes community investment in the mission of the Mental Health Center of Denver.

 Provide leadership that advances a culture of philanthropy across the organization.
 Provide strategic consultation to the Board of Directors and executive leadership to promote fundraising efforts and corporate sponsorships.
 Advance a workplace giving campaign.
 Create opportunities for program staff to intersect with donors.
 Promote fundraising/marketing efforts.